nafiuyakubu/errsync/README.md

-# @nymhq/errsync
+# errsync

-> Lightweight remote error logger for Node.js, built by [NYM Technologies Limited](https://thisisnym.com)
+> Lightweight remote error logger for Node.js, built by [Nafiu Yakubu](#)

-`@nymhq/errsync` is a lightweight Node.js module that lets you send error logs to a remote endpoint (such as an FaaS/Lambda/Event Driven URL) for centralized error reporting and monitoring.
+`errsync` is a lightweight Node.js module that lets you send error logs to a remote endpoint (such as an FaaS/Lambda/Event Driven URL) for centralized error reporting and monitoring.

 ---